Dignity for All Students Act

 - Eastport Elementary, 631-801-3171: Principal Thomas Fabian and Andrew Herbst

-- ESM Jr-Sr High School, 631-801-3259: Assistant Principal Justin Grover and Peter Gomez and Shivani Renjen
+- ESM Jr-Sr High School, 631-801-3292: Assistant Principal Justin Grover, Pamela Camacho, Peter Gomez, Shivani Renjen, and Brooke Ross

 - Instruction in civility, citizenship and character education: Current programs have been expanded to include the concepts of tolerance, respect for others and dignity.
 This includes an awareness and sensitivity to discrimination or harassment and civility in the relations of people of different races, weights, national origins, ethnic groups, religions, religious practices, mental or physical abilities, sexual orientations, genders and sexes.
 These themes will be integrated throughout the curriculum in age-appropriate ways at all grade levels.